kmchugh/dromos/README.md

 ## Creating a plugin

-Plugins must be named dromos.Bootstrap.<pluginName>, and must be in the same directory as dromos.Bootstrap.js
+Plugins must be named dromos.Bootstrap.&lt;pluginName&gt;, and must be in the same directory as dromos.Bootstrap.js

 A plugin can be created by extending the dromos.Bootstrap.Plugin class, or any class the extends from the Plugin class.  e.g.: